 - Econ 010 – Financial Literacy (Fall Semester)

 - Econ 280 – Economics of Entrepreneurship I (Fall Semester)

 - Econ 281 – Social Entrepreneurship & Nonprofit Management (Spring Semester)

 - Econ 011 – Business Literacy (Spring Semester)

 In addition, he serves as the Co-Director of the Center for Business and Economics.
-Since joining the Department of Economics, he has developed and currently oversees co-curricular programs, including The Lunchtime Learning Series, the Big Idea Competition, CBE Fellows program, the Department of Economics Road Map, Center of Business and Economics Strategic Plan Development and student job-search counseling.
-He also provides ad hoc assistance to Allegheny’s Admissions Department, Development Department and The Allegheny Gateway.
-He also serves as an instructor for the Access Allegheny program.
+Since joining the Department of Business and Economics, he has developed and currently oversees co-curricular programs, including The Lunchtime Learning Series, The Zingale Big Idea Competition, the CBE Financial Literacy Challenge, The Road Map, Center for Business and Economics Strategic Plan Development and student job-search counseling.
+He also provides ad hoc assistance to Allegheny’s Admissions, Development and the college’s career counseling function.

 In addition to running the business, Allison managed the IPO process and communicated with Wall Street on a regular basis for nine years.
 He hosted more than 41 quarterly earnings report calls; visited regularly with portfolio managers on Wall Street; regularly presented at investor conferences; and appeared in a story featuring the company on CNBC.
 While he was CEO of the company, Tollgrade met or exceeded analysts’ earnings estimates in 40 of 41 quarters.
 During the third quarter of 1998 — the only quarter that the company missed estimates — the telecom industry was experiencing an industry-wide union work stoppage.